tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-04-linkedin-brand.md

 7. A platform like Reforge Artefacts that allows for the real texture of work to emerge (remember you own Slideshare right LinkedIn?)
 8.

+## Conclusion

+Here's something bananas.
+A performance improvement plan is a *negative* thing!
+WTF.
+Performance.
+Improvement.
+Plan.
+That's the thing you do so that you can fire someone right?
+No. Let's reclaim the performance improvement plan.
+It's a vision for personal growth and transformation **through work**.

+Instead of learning coming last, what if it came first.

 ---